ImageNet-Patch: A Dataset for Benchmarking Machine Learning Robustness against Adversarial Patches: Crafting Transferable Adversarial Patches

 where we modified the original formulation in Equation~\ref{eq:objfunctionsingle} to minimize the loss $\mathcal{L}$ over a set of $M$ models, respectively parameterized via $\vct \theta_1, ..., \vct \theta_\nummodels$.

 The objective function defined in Equation~\ref{eq:objfunctionensemble} can be optimized through gradient-descent techniques, and thus we use Algorithm~\ref{algo:advPatch} for minimizing it.
 After having randomly initialized the patch (line \ref{line:init_patch}), we loop through the number of intended epochs (line~\ref{line:epochs}), and the samples of the training data (line~\ref{line:samples}).
 In each epoch, we sample a random affine transformation that will be applied to the patch (line~\ref{line:init_affine}).
+We differ from the original formulation of Brown et. al~\cite{brown2017adversarial}, as we solely consider rotations and translations.
 We iterate over all models of the ensemble (line~\ref{line:n_models}) to calculate the loss by accumulating its gradient \wrt the patch (line~\ref{line:accumulate}), and using it to update the patch at the end of each epoch (line~\ref{line:optimize}).
 After all the epochs have been consumed, the final adversarial patch is returned (line~\ref{line:return}).
 If the number of training samples is large, this algorithm can be easily generalized to a more efficient version using the gradient computed on a mini-batch to perform the updates, \ie repeating the steps 3-8 for each batch of the training data.
 We present a graphical representation of our procedure in Figure~\ref{fig:optimization_schema}.